ogradyc01/GoldenCheetah/Compare-Pane_General.md

 ## Columns in the compare pane

 * Trends view - pre-defined columsn are 'Athlete', 'From', 'To', 'Duration' and 'Distance'.
-The other data fields are those metrics defined under `Preferences->DataFields->Summary`.
+The other data fields are those metrics defined in `Preferences->DataFields->Summary`.
 * Rides view - pre-defined columns are 'Athlete', 'Date', 'Time', 'Duration' and 'Distance'.
-The other data fields are those metrics defined under `Preferences->DataFields->Intervals`.
+The other data fields are those metrics defined in `Preferences->DataFields->Intervals`.

 BACK: [General UI] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/General_UI-Layout-and-terminology)